Academic Quality Assurance | Study Abroad – UK

 You need both.
 Relying on only one gives incomplete data.

-Now let’s get practical.
-These are the actual techniques used in monitoring and evaluation in education.
+Now let’s move into the practical side.
+These are the key techniques used in monitoring and evaluation in education to measure performance and academic quality effectively.

 Assessments are the most direct way to measure learning.